Linda Goodman: Astrology/writings

+In these books Goodman explains her astrological theory, which implies that a planet or other celestial body has no effect at all until it is discovered in "its proper time in the universal plan".

 Gooberz, begun in 1967, is a long poem riddled with myriad occult references and symbolism.
 It is also a thinly veiled autobiography, which explores two of her significant romantic relationships: her marriage to William Snyder and her love affair with marine biologist Robert Brewer.
 It also touches on the births of her four children: Sally Snyder, Bill Snyder, Jill Goodman and Michael Goodman.
 The book surveys her ideas on reincarnation, karma, love, and miracles.

 Personal life

 Goodman was mother to four children: Sally and William (Bill) Snyder from her first marriage, and Jill and Michael Goodman from her second marriage.
 She also had at least one other child, a daughter who died in infancy.

 Daughter

-Linda Goodman's books also reference what she referred to as the "disappearance" of her eldest daughter, Sally Snyder, in the 1970s, and the mystery around her reported death.
-Goodman spent much money and many years trying to find Sally, long after police closed the case as a suicide or accidental suicide.
-Goodman never accepted the official police report and continued to search for Sally for the rest of her own life.
+Linda Goodman's books also reference what she referred to as the "disappearance" of her eldest daughter, 18-year old Sarah "Sally" Snyder, in the 1970s, and the mystery around her reported death.
+Linda's husband Sam Goodman had identified the body at the New York morgue, and had the body cremated, but recanted the identification a few days later.
+Linda never accepted the official police closure report as a suicide or accidental suicide, and spent much money, and continued to search for Sally for the rest of her own life.
 Finally, she believed that her daughter was dead but would return by reincarnation.